 Under Wisconsin law, Personal Representatives are entitled to take a fee, considered taxable income, of not more than 2% of the gross estate (inventory) assets, and which is considered taxable income in the year taken.
 PR's may choose to waive this fee, especially if the PR is the sole beneficiary or child of the decedent, but the fee is designed to reimburse the PR for the multitude of jobs required in order to settle the estate.
-Besides collecting information on all the beneficiaries or heirs-at-law, the PR will attend any court-required hearings, if any, will sign all documents on behalf of the estate, prepare the Inventory and Final Accounting, and prepare (or with the attorneys or accountant's assistance prepares) all necessary tax returns, both State and Federal.
-A Federal Estate Tax Return is required only if the assets exceed a certain amount.
-The decedent must file a final 1040 income tax return and the estate is required to file an estate income tax return (1041).
+Besides collecting information on all the beneficiaries or heirs-at-law, the PR will attend any court-required hearings, if any, will sign all documents on behalf of the estate, prepares the Inventory and Final Accounting, and prepares (or with the attorneys or accountant's assistance prepares) all necessary tax returns, both State and Federal.
+The decedent must file a final 1040 income tax return and the estate is required to file an estate income tax return (1041) if it earns more than \$600.00 while the estate is open.
 Again, income tax clearance is required and must be filed with the Court before the file can be officially closed.